alextagdev/getdatagithub/README.md

-GitHub Gist Explorer
+GitHub User Gists
-GitHub Gist Explorer is a React web application that allows users to search for a GitHub user and see their public Gists.
-The application shows basic information about the Gists, including the description, creation date, language, and forks.
-For each Gist, the user can also see a list of the users who have forked it and click on a fork to see the syntax-highlighted code.
+This is a React application that allows you to search for a GitHub user and view their public Gists.

-Usage
+The app uses the GitHub API to fetch the user's profile and Gists.
+It also fetches the forks for each Gist and displays them in a list.

+Getting started
 Clone the repository
-Install dependencies by running npm install in the project directory Start the development server with npm start
+Install dependencies with npm install
+Create a .env file in the root of the project and add your GitHub API token like so: REACT_APP_GITHUB_TOKEN=your_token_here Start the development server with npm start
-Open http://localhost:3000 in your web browser Dependencies
-The project relies on the following dependencies:
+Features
+Search for a GitHub user by username
+View the user's profile information and bio
+View a list of the user's public Gists
+View the forks for each Gist
+Click on a fork to view the owner's profile information and bio Dependencies
 React
-Axios
+axios
+tailwindcss
+License
+This project is licensed under the MIT License.